devandres-tech/Spotify-Clone/README.md

 # React Spofity Clone

+IN PROGRESS...
-This is a front end clone of the spotify application created with React
+This is a front end clone of the spotify application.
+Tools used: Sass (grid, flexbox), redux, react, axios.